riyaa-mishra/riyaa-mishra/README.md

-## Hi there 👋
+## Hey there!👋 I'm Riya Mishra

 # 💫 About Me:
-Hey there! 👋 I’m a full stack dev who loves building things with React, Node.js, Express, MongoDB, and MySQL—from clean frontends to solid backend systems.
+Hi👋..
+I’m a full stack dev who loves building things with React, Node.js, Express, MongoDB, and MySQL—from clean frontends to solid backend systems.
 I enjoy working with REST APIs, real-time features, and modern JavaScript frameworks.<br><br>I’m also an ML & GenAI enthusiast, experimenting with Python, NLP, prompt engineering, and LLMs to understand how smart systems can make applications more powerful.
 Always learning, always shipping, and constantly improving 🚀

 ## 🌐 Socials: